andrewsilva9/jekyll-theme-prologue/_posts/2018-05-30-making-a-me-chatbot-part-2.md

             master_txt.remove(seq)

 ```
 So this is long and confusing, but basically it takes advantage of structure in the Baskup output.
-It generally puts messages in the format of:
+Baskup generally puts messages in the format of:
 ```
 me: hello hello hello
  @ 05/30/18, 10:00 AM